Detachment 010 Cadre

 Detachment Commander

-As the Detachment Commander, Lt.
-Col. James W. Lambertsen oversees the training of over 100 officer candidates at The University of Alabama and three neighboring colleges: Marion Military Institute, Stillman College and the University of West Alabama.
-Lambertsen also holds the position of Professor of Aerospace Studies, teaching cadets on subjects including the Foundation of the United States Air Force, Leadership Studies and National Security Affairs.
+As the Detachment Commander, Lt Col James W. Lambertsen oversees the training of over 100 officer candidates at The University of Alabama and three neighboring colleges: Marion Military Institute, Stillman College and the University of West Alabama.
+Lambertsen also holds the position of Professor of Air Force Studies, teaching cadets on subjects including the Foundation of the United States Air Force, Leadership Studies and National Security Affairs.

 Lt Col Lambertsen earned his commission in 2006 through the Air Force Reserve Officer Training Corps upon graduation from Embry-Riddle Aeronautical University in Daytona Beach, Florida.
 He holds a master’s degree in Aeronautical Science from Embry-Riddle (2011) and a master’s degree in Military Operational Art & Science from Air Command and Staff College (2019).